 Hope Spot: Now, if Norio can just deal with the bombers quickly and send Vagina Dentata back to deal with these thugs, he can make it...!

 In-Series Nickname: He's called "Nori-rin" by one of Takeo's ex-girlfriends.
 (Fun fact: One of Kitoh's latest manga, currently running in Kodansha's Evening magazine, is called Noririn.
 It's a cycling manga that takes its title from its own two protagonists, so the name is probably a coincidence.)

 Incompatible Orientation: It sure sucks to be in love with a straight guy who isn't interested in anything he can't make babies with.

 Mr. Seahorse: No, no, he doesn't actually get pregnant!
 It's just that his deepest, most secret wish is to bear Takeo's child.
-When he's about to die, his wish is symbolised by Vagina Dentata "evolving" into a form that resembles a winged, toothy womb with a human foetus inside.
+When he's about to die, his wish is symbolized by Vagina Dentata "evolving" into a form that resembles a winged, toothy womb with a human foetus inside.

 Off with His Head!: As if his actual murder wasn't horrible enough already, his killers cut his head off his corpse and mount it onto one of his own dolls for Takeo to come home to.

 The Runaway: It's hinted that he had issues with his family that led to him running away from home, but nothing is explained in detail.